 - Posting on high profile, highly trafficked online sites.
 (I love referring people to this online platform).
-When I wrote an article for the Washington Post, not only did I see my credibility rise (and add a trust badge to my site), but I grew my audience.
+When I wrote an article for a well known newspaper, not only did I see my credibility rise (and add a trust badge to my site), but I grew my audience.
 Here’s how to pitch to the Huffington Post.

 - Speaking engagements (online or in person once this scourge has passed).
 This can include online summits, webinars, and even FB Lives.
 You could also include YouTube here–any platform that allows people to see and hear you.
 Here’s a great group on FB who may help called Take the Stage Speakers.